TheZennou/Plaude/README.md

 # Plaude

 Stealing Fire from the gods!
-This Flask app takes messages from Perplexity and streams them into SillyTavern, allowing you to use your ~~"""Legally Paid for"""~~ subscription to Perplexity Pro within SillyTavern! :)
+This Flask app takes messages from Perplexity and streams them into SillyTavern, allowing you to use your """Legally Paid for""" subscription to Perplexity Pro within SillyTavern! :)

 ## Instructions

 1. Make a Perplexity account and activate a Pro subscription.
 Set your preferred model to Claude-3-Opus in the settings.
-Make sure **NOT** to cancel your subscription.
+Make sure ""NOT"" to cancel your subscription.

 2. Put the same email you signed up to Perplexity with into `config.ini`.